biruboto/gktaplister/README.md

 ## Taplister
 - **v1.0 07.30.25**
   - Switched the way JSONs were formatted and read from indexes to "beer ID" system, where each beer is given a unique 8 character identifier.
 Changed all logic to work with this new format.
   - Moved all JSON, PHP, and CSS into their own folders because root directory was getting cluttered.
 Will continue to tweak but considering this deployable.

+  Todo:
+  - Noticed bug where clicking "delete" from the add new beer card simply removes the first listing from the database.
+Remove delete button from "add new beer" card?
+  - Limit ABV field to numbers?
+  - Limit state field to two characters
 </details>